 Shooting Aurora Borealis in Iceland

-That is one of the reasons we prefer photographing aurora between the first and last quarter of the lunar phase.
+That is one of the reasons we have some clear preferences when it comes to the lunar phase.
+We like to photograph the aurora either between "waxing crescent" (=1/4 moon) and the first quarter (=half moon) or or between the last quarter (1/2 moon) and "waning crescent" (1/4 moon).
 Moonlight - if not too strong - can be extremely helpful when shooting at night, also because it brightens up the otherwise rather black and structureless foreground.
 And as an additional bonus, it helps focussing and reducing the exposure time as well as the ISO.

 Image data: 8 s at f/3.2, ISO 800 (manual settings); Canon EF 16-35mm 1:2.8 L II USM at 20 mm, Canon EOS 5D Mark III

 Related Links: Our report on Northern Lights forecasts and more Aurora Borealis images from Iceland